AttorneyOnline/docs/Attorney Online Network Specification.md

 ## Legend ##

 AO = Attorney Online
+char = character, as in the game character, not the char datatype
-C = client
+type(x) = an array of type separated by x: typextypextype C = client
 S = server
 [x] = x is an optional argument(usually used by version 2.3.0+)